 More efficient production of milk from dairy cattle, which reduces methane and nitrous oxide emissions.
 A market advantage from reducing the carbon footprint of milk is expected to be a benefit, plus feed savings and the carbon income.
 Another complex protocol, it would seem to be well matched to the highly managed dairy industry, but getting it operational has been a challenge.

-This protocol is a work in progress.
+No offsets yet.
 One trial was completed on 50 farms in Alberta with Alberta Milk and the Atlantic Dairy and Forage institute, and a case study was completed on record keeping technologies.

 Wind